- Our Services -

 Dental cleanings under anesthesia are the gold standard of veterinary dentistry.
 However, there are instances in which anesthesia can be avoided.
 Green Dog Dentals are performed while your pet is awake.
 Therefore, we strive to create a fear-free, stress-free environment for all our patients.
-We believe that the experience for each pet begins at the door, that is why our focus is to make sure your fur baby feels comfortable and safe, so there is a lot of touching, cuddling and socializing prior to beginning the procedure.
+We believe that the experience for each pet begins at the door, that is why our focus is to make sure your pet feels comfortable and safe, so there is a lot of touching, cuddling and socializing prior to beginning the procedure.

 The Green Dog Dental is composed of a four step process: